 Early Alert: A Safety Net for Students in Difficulty

-Early Alert engages faculty and staff in identifying students in difficulty and connecting those students to on-campus resources and support services as efficiently as possible.
+Early Alert engages faculty and staff in identifying students struggling academically and connecting those students to on-campus resources and support services as efficiently as possible.

 Early Alert is not an emergency service